optimizationBenchmarking/optimizationBenchmarking.github.io/index.md

 If you want to directly run our software and see the examples, perform the following steps:

 1. Install [Docker](http://www.docker.com) following the instructions for [Linux](https://docs.docker.com/linux/step_one/), [Windows](https://docs.docker.com/windows/step_one/), or [MacOS](https://docs.docker.com/mac/step_one/).
-2. Open a console.
-3. Type in <code class="highlighter-rouge" style="white-space:nowrap">docker&nbsp;run&nbsp;-t&nbsp;-i&nbsp;-p&nbsp;9999:8080/tcp&nbsp;optimizationbenchmarking/evaluator-gui</code> and hit return.
+2. Open a terminal or console, type in <code class="highlighter-rouge" style="white-space:nowrap">docker&nbsp;run&nbsp;-t&nbsp;-i&nbsp;-p&nbsp;9999:8080/tcp&nbsp;optimizationbenchmarking/evaluator-gui</code> and hit return.
 This downloads and runs our software &mdash; which may take some time (but only the first time you do it).
 4. Browse to [http://localhost:9999](http://localhost:9999).
 5. Enjoy the web-based GUI of our software, which looks quite similar to this web site.